Vietnam.vn - Nền tảng quảng bá Việt Nam

 Their research, published in the journal Nature on Wednesday, also provides the first observational evidence that the stars ended their lives in an unusual explosion, quite different from the supernova explosions we know today.

-Theoretical physicist Avi Loeb of Harvard University, who was not involved in the research, hailed the discovery as “extremely important in confirming our theory of the first generation of stars.”
+Theoretical physicist Avi Loeb of Harvard University, who was not involved in the research, praised the discovery as “extremely important in confirming our theory of the first generation of stars.”

-Astronomical theory also suggests that these ancient bodies may have had masses equivalent to hundreds of Suns and experienced a single local explosion when they died.
+Astronomical theory also suggests that these ancient bodies could have had masses equivalent to hundreds of Suns and experienced a single, localized explosion when they died.

-The first generation stars are short-lived and difficult to detect, leaving only chemical signatures in the next generation of stars.
+The first generation stars are short-lived and very difficult to detect, leaving only their chemical signature in the next generation of stars.

 Zhao Gang from the National Astronomical Observatories of China and his colleagues screened the spectra of more than five million stars collected by LAMOST.